Pashto TV: Awards

 A special issue of Digital TV Europe that reflects and honours the achievements of individuals working across the pay-TV and broadband industries.
 An annual publication that's now in its eleventh year, the Euro50 celebrates those who have demonstrated outstanding leadership and vision in their fields and made a significant contribution to the strength of their organisation or the industry itself.

-It has become the definitive “who’s who” of the year's most influential people in the broadband and pay-TV industries.
+It has become a publication that profiles notable individuals from broadband and pay-TV industries.